Vegas Betting

 Best for: Meeting locals

-Residents of Las Vegas have designated Caesar’s Palace as their favorite sportsbook along the Strip.
-This is easily one of the most iconic properties in the area.
-Do not let the facade fool you!
-It may seem like an ancient Greek or Roman-inspired building, but the interior is as modern as can be!
+Residents of Las Vegas have named Caesars Palace as their go-to in-casino wagering lounge on the Strip.
+It’s one of the most iconic resorts in the area.
+Don’t let the grand facade fool you, it may look like an ancient Greek or Roman palace but inside it’s as cutting-edge as they come!

 Pros